Major Requirements

 D. ELECTIVES: 3 elective courses (12 units) from any of the four POLS subfields.
 Courses on a students' record beyond that which satisfy the core concentration and breadth requirements are considered electives.
 They can also be courses numbered POLS 106; 192; 197ABC; 199; 199RA.
 Any units in any area beyond that which satisfy a requirement are automatically considered upper division major electives.

-Courses taken in other departments and from other universities may be petitioned for credit toward the upper division requirements of the major.
+Courses taken in other departments and from other universities may be petitioned for credit toward some of the requirements of the major.

-• The Department will accept up to two upper division courses (courses numbered 100 or higher) from outside the POLS major (or political science discipline) upon review of the course's syllabus (a total of two courses and eight units).
+• The Department will accept up to two upper division courses (courses numbered 100 or higher) from outside the POLS major (from another major or discipline) upon review of the course's syllabus (a total of two courses and eight units).
 This limitation also applies to double majors who are allowed up to two courses common to both majors.
 Double majors should be aware that the total allowed is 8 units or two courses - and not 16 units and four courses.
+Courses from UCDC and UC Sacramento count as POLS courses for the purposes of this policy, as do EAP courses coded as POL SEAP, and so do not count against the limit.
 [ONLY full POLS majors may petition upper division courses toward POLS upper division degree requirements.]

 • POLS/ ENV S double majors are only allowed to share two crosslisted POLS/ENV S courses (POLS 175/ENV S 178; POLS 176/ENV S 176; POLS 177/ENV S ENV S 177).
 Should a student take all three of these courses, only one will be allowed toward either their POLS or ENV S upper division requirements, but will be applied to overall UCSB degree requirements.